bstempi/sjpwdg-pandas-presentation/pandas-karate.md

 # But Seriously

-You can do some really cool stuff with 1, 2, and 3 dimentional data.
+You can do some really cool stuff with 1, 2, and 3 dimensional data.
 Most of this presentation will focus on 2d (table) data.

 ---